srikavin/Quest-for-Success/README.md

 ## Features
 - Keyboard and mouse compatibility
-- Original art
+- A variety of original art
 - 4 separate stages, each with three levels with increasing difficulty
+- Awards with power-ups for the player
 - A variety of separate mini-games.
 - Interactive dialogue
 - Enemies, lives, coins, and an overall score system.
-- An advanced platformer with the inclusion of puzzles to solve
+- An advanced puzzle platformer
 - Instructions page included on a menu page.
-- Multiplayer

 ### Controls